ankur-gupta/ankur-gupta.github.io/_bites/2019-10-01-search-and-destory-files.md

 date: 2019-10-01
 comments: true
 ---
-To recursively seek and destroy all `.pyc` files within current directory.
-The following command does that for us in bash shell.
+It is a common task to recursively seek and destroy all `.pyc` files within current directory.
+The following command does that for us in a `bash` shell.

 ```bash
 find . -name "*.pyc" -type f -exec rm "{}" \;